tatdig/Tatoshis/README.md

 Ah, economy plugins...
 Without them, we would have no in game currency!
 But what if this in game currency... was also out-of-game currency?

 *Enter Tatoshis!*
-Coupled with the TDCoin P2P digital currency, you can trade in game with real money!
+Coupled with the TDCoin P2P digital currency, you can trade in game with real crypto coins!

 The design is simple:
 1) Player starts with no money